Politicians praise America's World Cup win, some say 'pay them what they deserve'

 MEGAN RAPINOE SAYS FIFA WORLD CUP PRIZE MONEY 'NOT FAIR,' WOMEN NOT AS 'RESPECTED' AS MEN

-First lady Melania Trump tweeted her congratulations to the reigning champions.
+President Trump and First lady Melania Trump both tweeted their congratulations to the reigning champions.
+The president wrote: "America is proud of you all!"

 Former President Barack Obama called the team "incredible," writing that the women were "always pushing themselves—and the rest of us—to be even better."